7 lessons from the full-time freelance blogger - Jobidea24 - Jobidea24 - Learn Everyday New

 • Security: Can the job be a secure long-term source of income?

-Such intangible benefits can help you better rationalize the offer and make a decision accordingly.
+Such intangible benefits can help you better rationalize the offer and decide accordingly.

 4. Never Price by the Hour